rach-solo/Rachel-Solomon/homework1/README.md

 - Although in their infancy, projects and protocals such as MakerDao are foundational in building out use cases for cryptocurrency, sparking adoption and bringing crypto economy opportunities which exist on the Ethereum blockchain into a broader economic context.

+--  Specifically, MakerDAO presents a use case for blockchain and decentralized banking services in the lending space, making financing more accessable and reducing the prohibitive obsticles of traditional banking.

-- It is crucial that moving forward, these companies begin to make their mission and how they operate more accessable and understandable to the braoder public as much of the crypto community is incomprehensible to those unfamiliar with the technology.
+- It is crucial that moving forward, these companies begin to make their mission and how they operate more accessable and understandable to the braoder public as much of the crypto community is incomprehensible to those who are unfamiliar with the technology.

 ---